plantuml/plantuml-core/README.md

 [Working demo](https://plantuml.github.io/plantuml-core/svg.html)

 ### PNG generation
-Note that PNG generation is slower, because data compression takes time.
+Note that PNG generation is slower, because PNG compression takes time.

 Once again, you have to load the runtime provided by Leaning Technology: